Icinga/icinga2/doc/01-about.md

 The Git repository is located on [GitHub](https://github.com/Icinga/icinga2).

 Icinga 2 is written in C++ and can be built on Linux/Unix and Windows.
-Read more about development builds in the [INSTALL.md](https://github.com/Icinga/icinga2/blob/master/INSTALL.md) file.
+Read more about development builds in the [development chapter](21-development.md#development).

 ## What's New <a id="whats-new"></a>